shapeable/prototype-adpq/README.md

 https://california-alerts.shapeable.net/

 # DESCRIPTION
-The California alerts platform is a prototype that notify residents of different regions in California on emergencies happening near them.
-The platform is focused on two main users: The Government administrator and the californian resident.
+The California Alerts platform is a prototype that notifies residents of California on emergencies happening near them.
+The platform is focused on two main users: A government administrator in charge of issuing alerts and the resident of California.
-Government administrator user features include: a dashboard where the administrator may publish alerts, force alerts when needed, and analyze visually the generated notifications data.
-Resident user features include: Setting their preferences where he/she can choose how to be notified, on the alerts he/she wants to track or filling in a small survey to propose alerts of his/her interest.
+ The government administrator has access to features such as: a dashboard to visualize alerts metrics as well as configure which alerts are made available to users.
+California resident features include: Setting their notification preferences and selecting which alerts they'd like to receive.

-The prototype was created following the playbooks provided as a guide, with the help of tools used in user centered design methodology which included regular feedback on the prototype in every stage developed.
-The prototype was also done following the agile development currently used in our company for all our products.
-This practices are reflected and detailed within this document.
+Using the USDS Digital Playbooks as a guide, user centered design methodology and agile development techniques, a functional prototype is now available.
+These practices are reflected and detailed within this document.

 # INSTALLATION
 You can access the repository in [GitHub](https://github.com) of [California Alerts](https://github.com/shapeable/prototype-web)